Site will be

 Reports & Publications

 ChildFund’s vision is for all young people to have the chance to reach their fullest potential.
-Amidst a confluence of global challenges, such as COVID-19, climate change, and conflicts, ChildFund is leading NGOs to call for the U.S. government to prioritize children and youth in foreign assistance and better coordinate across issue areas and agencies.
-There is a generation at stake – and we need a common-sense approach to U.S. foreign assistance funding, policies and programs that recognizes the critical and interconnected needs of young people, no matter where they live.
+Amidst a confluence of global challenges, including repercussions of the COVID-19 pandemic, environmental degradation and conflicts, ChildFund is leading NGOs to call for the U.S. government to prioritize children and youth and better coordinate across issue areas and agencies.
+There is a generation at stake — and we need funding, policies and programs that recognizes the critical and interconnected needs of young people, no matter where they live.

 Learn more about how ChildFund — together with our coalition of partners — envisions a holistic, whole-of-government approach to supporting children and youth at agenerationatstake.org.